cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-core/viewportReferencePresentation.md

 Note that a stack viewport will not provide the `volumeId`, so this optimization cannot be used for those references.

-### Reference Creation and Usage by Stack and Orthographic Viewports
+These values are not required for navigation, but for annotation display detection they are required to detect the view applicability.

+### Stack Viewport References

 The stack viewport creates references containing:

 - referencedImageId and sliceIndex
 - Frame of reference, focal point and normal when available

-The orthographic viewport creates references containing
+It can do this for both the currently displayed image, and images referenced by slice index, where the slice index is the index into the imageIds.

+_warning_ do not assume that the slice index for volumes in any way correlates to slice indices for stacks, or that two stacks displaying the SAME image use corresponding slice indices, or that the frame number has ANY correlation to slice index or vice-versa.

+The stack viewport can only navigate to a view reference containing a referencedImageId, it will (cannot in fact because of missing information) navigate or discover the appropriate images based on volume/camera etc.

+The isReferenceCompatible for stack viewports will additionally use the slice index for a quick check of whether the image is found at the given location, but does not rely on the slice index for that, it is just faster that way.

+### Volume Viewport References

+Volume viewports create references with:

-- referencedImageId with a possibly incorrect slice index when displaying acquisition views
+- referencedImageId appropriate for an acquisition view
 - Frame of reference, focal point and normal

+Additionally, orthographic viewports add:

-- volumeId and sliceIndex
+- volumeId and slice index for the view in focus.

-The stack viewport can only consume a view reference containing a referencedImageId.
-The isReferenceCompatible for stack viewports will use the slice index for a quick check of whether the image is found at the given location, but does not otherwise use the sliceIndex.

-The orthographic viewport can consume the volume id, slice index and normal, OR the frame of reference/focal/normal.
+The orthographic viewport will first use any volume id, slice index and normal to determine whether the reference applies or to navigate to it.

-3d viewports only provide and require the FOR/focal/normal.
+Both volume viewports will then apply the frame of reference/focal/normal.

+Specific additional behaviour for detecting 1d and 2d points maybe added in the future (to allow lines and points to appear on view other than original).

 ## View Presentation